 You just graduated.
 You are burning bright with a fiery passion to change lives and start your career as a speech therapist!
-You go girl/guy!
+Go, you!
 Now bookmark this post and set an alert for yourself to check back here in one month.
 Your CFY is a magical time but it is gonna get rough.
 You are not alone!

 This blog post is for you when you are in the thick of it.
 Because there will be a day where you feel down and worn out.